When to Harvest Kabocha Squash

 How to Store Kabocha Squash?
 After the squash has been cured, you can store the Kabocha squash for 2 to 6 months.

-Kabocha squash has become very popular in recent years, and it is very common to see this variety of squash in different gardens and dishes.
-We usually plant Kabocha squash in our garden for its flavor and texture to prepare delicious dishes.
+Kabocha squash has become very popular in recent years, and it is widespread to see this variety of squash in different gardens and dishes.
+To prepare delicious dishes, we usually plant Kabocha squash in our garden for its flavor and texture.

 About Henry Morgan